kottans/cs-2019-homeworks/submissions/irynay/computational-thinking/week-1/task1.md

 3. I think, that thesaurus would be represented as collection of synonyms and corpus must be converted in array.

 4. Algorithm:
-  a) Initialize the variable counte = 0.
+  a) Initialize the variable counter = 0.
   b) Create an array of words from corpus.
   c) Take firs word and compare it with thesaurus.
   d) If thesaurus includes this word then increase counter.